genai-2025-07/Voyager-T800/docs/embedding-notes.md

 ## 4. Chunking Strategy

-- Uses a **sliding window** approach to generate overlapping token chunks.
-- Configurable parameters:
-  - Maximum tokens per chunk (default 450).
+Supports two methods for splitting text into chunks before embedding:

+1. **Sliding Window (default)**

+- Splits text based on a maximum token size (default 450 tokens).
+  - value 450 is chosen to balance semantic completeness with API efficiency.
+Also it Helps avoid cutting off sentences too often while still producing manageable chunks for search indexing.
-  - Overlap ratio (default 20%) to maintain context between chunks.
+- Uses overlapping windows (default 20%) to preserve context across chunks.
+  - enough to preserve continuity for ideas that span chunk boundaries without excessive duplication and it is a common practice in semantic search pipelines (typical range: 10–25%).
+- Works well for free-flowing text without clear structural markers.
-- Overlap is capped to at most `max_tokens - 1` tokens to avoid empty chunks.
+- Overlap is capped to at most max_tokens - 1 tokens to avoid empty chunks.

-- Chunking is done on token IDs, preserving semantic token boundaries when possible.
+2. **Paragraph-based (structure-aware)**
+- Detects paragraph or section boundaries (e.g., ==Heading== markers).
+- Small paragraphs are merged with adjacent ones to meet the minimum token threshold.
+- Large paragraphs are further split using a sliding window.
+- Designed for structured documents (e.g., Wikipedia-style travel articles) where section boundaries should be respected.

+Both methods preserve semantic token boundaries when possible and ensure no chunk exceeds the max_tokens limit.

 ---